(Spoken on June 20, 1973)

 So to conclude, what I would advise is that everyone should find a little time every day to sit alone and think about the seriousness of the life that we are living in this world.
 The life that we live is not a joke: “Oh, somehow I can live in any way I like.”
 Nothing of the kind.
 There cannot be anything more serious than life, there cannot be anything more mysterious than life, and there is nothing more un-understandable in its structure than life itself.
 We cannot define what life is.
 We can define anything with a dictionary, but we cannot explain what life is because it is that which explains.
 The explainer himself cannot be explained.

-For this purpose, to gain this knowledge, to enter into the divine path of the essence, the substance within us, which is really the universal asserting itself in daily life, we have to control and restrain the activities of the senses and not listen to their voice.
+For this purpose, to gain this knowledge, to enter into the divine path, the essence, the substance within us, which is really the universal asserting itself in daily life, we have to control and restrain the activities of the senses and not listen to their voice.
 We have to think through the spirit and not think through the senses.
-God also thinks perhaps, but He thinks through spirit.
+God also thinks perhaps, but He thinks through the spirit.
 His being and thinking and action are identical, whereas in our case our being and thinking and action are different.
 They are not identical.
 When action, thought and being become identical, we attain Godhood.
 God is nothing but the identity of being, consciousness, action, power and bliss.
-This we attain by the grace of Masters, the grace of the Guru, by study of scriptures, by daily unselfish work, service and activity, by service of elders, by good deeds, by kind speech, by sweet words, by actions which do not bring pleasure to our personality but rather bring pleasure to others because in the assertion of the reality of others we are somehow or other asserting the largeness of our being.
+This we attain by the grace of Masters, the grace of the Guru, by the study of scriptures, by daily unselfish work, service and activity, by the service of elders, by good deeds, by kind speech, by sweet words, by actions which do not bring pleasure to our personality but rather bring pleasure to others because in the assertion of the reality of others we are somehow or other asserting the largeness of our being.

-So through the practice, through the persistence, through the conduct of what Bhagavan Sri Krishna calls karma yoga, through the universalisation of our actions, through the concentration of our minds, through the spiritualisation of our ideas and meditation on God we can attain the universal in this very life, and the purpose of life is the attainment of universality.
+So through the practice, through the persistence, through the conduct of what Bhagavan Sri Krishna calls karma yoga, through the universalisation of our actions, through the concentration of our minds, through the spiritualisation of our ideas and meditation on God we can attain the Universal in this very life, and the purpose of life is the attainment of Universality.